Most people are familiar with the concept of libraries, but it may surprise some to learn the lending approach can be applied to more than just books!

 This initiative is part of the Enough for All Campaign and aims to build strong and inclusive communities in our city.
 Through this connection, the Toy Lending Library was able to secure funding from a private donor and has received phenomenal support from United Way practicum student Mallory Nelson and Mickey Ikuta, Community Hubs animator.

 Having just launched in February, Jenn is quick to point out the project has been almost completely resident-led and resident-promoted so far.
 Volunteers Angie, Liz, Ruchi, Betty, along with Program and Facility Manager Mune and board member Kim, have been guiding the creation and implementation of the project.

 Everything from the logo and policies to the promotion and inventory process has been spearheaded by these changemakers seeking to increase the capacity of their city.
 Using work parties as a method to complete all the tasks, the Toy Lending Library has already become a hub of community connection, with resident’s coming together under a common cause.

-The Toy Lending Library’s primary focus will be to serve the Sunalta Community, but also the Calgary community, with associate memberships available to anyone residing outside the neighborhood.
+The Toy Lending Library’s primary focus is to serve the Sunalta Community, but also the Calgary community, with associate memberships available to anyone residing outside the neighbourhood.
 Beyond simply providing the opportunity for children to engage with new toys and educational items, the program also tackles issues like poverty reduction through the promotion of shared resources, lack of storage space experienced in multi-family residences, and even combats social isolation parents or families may face in largely rental-based communities.